-To deliver Cantilever’s projects on time, on budget, and on spec.
+To deliver great results for users and clients by guiding Cantilever’s intense projects to come in on time, on budget, and to spec.

 - Achieve a minimum 50% average profit margin each quarter across all projects led.